flex-protocol/sui-flex-swap/README.md

 ### Initialize liquidity

-Note the arguments required by "initialize liquidity" function, which are assumed by the following commands:
+Note the arguments required by the "initialize liquidity" function, which are assumed by the following commands:

 * The ID of the publisher object for module `liquidity_token` or `token_pair` is `0x6060cea7d955fcf46c57cc9f03f2abd511e7f0eacba8b0954ba4759f95fb0b7c`.
 * Assuming the ID of the `Exchange` object is `0x9da82f9a0dd58805baba51b80b499babd6cb03d45448103932111c5016349f31`.